-At any point a container is disconnected, BE SURE to install the "dust cap" over the OPD valve (if so equipped)
+At any point a container is disconnected, BE SURE to install the dust cap or plug over entry (if so equipped).

 Whenever the container is detached from the propane system, DO NOT allow the cylinder to move or roll around during transportation to and from the gas supplier.